 Be careful how you link externally

-Linking internally to other great posts you have from within your content is important.
+Linking internally to other great posts from within your content is important.
 It’s also important to link to external content that can support your thoughts and ideas.
 However, if you do link externally, be sure to open any external link in a new window or tab.
-If you don’t, you send your visitor away from your website with a potential to not come back.
+If you don’t, you send your visitor away from your website and they may not come back.
 Give your visitor the opportunity to finish reading your content and guide them to their next interaction.

 Add a call to action on your content

 With a call to action, your visitors won’t know what they should do after they read your content.
 Tell them what you want them to do on your site next.
 With no call to action, visitors will most likely hit the back button.
 They may read other posts and pages, but why leave that up to chance?
 Some simple things you can do include: